Upstairs, Downstairs

 Guest cast: Cathleen Nesbitt (Lady Southwold), Nancie Jackson (Hodges), Christopher Biggins (Mr Donaldson), John Kidd (Mr Curtis)

-This episode had a working title of Profit and Loss.
+This episode had a working title of Profit And Loss.

 A Special Mischief